-AR Pistol: why I decided to build now
+AR Firearm: Why I decided to build now

 It wasn’t long before I started to collect the other parts I needed.
 I already had a complete bolt and bolt carrier and an ALG Defense ACT trigger, but otherwise decided to keep my build relatively “on brand” to avoid issues with tolerance stacking.
 Aero knows what Aero builds so I expected the parts to work together.

 I decided on a 12.5 in. barrel and handguard mounted to the Aero M4E1 Enhanced upper receiver.
 The barrel has a gas port at carbine length.
 I added a carbine length gas tube and an Aero gas block to my cart.